zdravkov/kendo-docs/api/framework/kendo.md

 ##### element `String|jQuery|Element`

 The root element(s) from which the binding starts.
 Can be a valid jQuery string selector, a DOM element or a jQuery object.
-All child elements are traversed.
+All descendant elements are traversed.

 ##### viewModel `Object|kendo.data.ObservableObject`